 We will meet in the foyer of our hotel (a classic five-star hotel on the edge of the old town of Bari) and have an aperitif and a light dinner at the hotel's rooftop restaurant, enjoying views of the city and its port.
 Dinner.

-Today you will taken on a guided walk to explore the secrets of the medieval Bari Vecchia, the old town of Bari, a buzzing maze of tight alley ways and small piazzas adjacent to the city's port.
+Today we will taken on a guided walk to explore the secrets of the medieval Bari Vecchia, the old town of Bari, a buzzing maze of tight alleys and small piazzas adjacent to the city's port.
 There are many star attractions but the real pleasure of Bari Vecchia is simply wandering the narrow lanes soaking up the vibrant southern life.
 After a delicous lunch at outdoor tables overlooking the central piazza, the afternoon and evening are free.
-Lunch
+(Lunch)

-After a visit and a light lunch, we drive across the rolling plains of Le Murge to the green hills and forests of the Istria Valley, to our base for the next four nights, staying in a beautiful hotel composed of restored 'trulli' (traditional conical dry-stone cottages) with a pool and surrounded by vineyards and olive groves.
+After a visit to the castle, we’ll have a light lunch, we drive across the rolling plains of Le Murge to the green hills and forests of the Istria Valley, to our base for the next four nights, staying in a beautiful hotel composed of restored 'trulli' (traditional conical dry-stone cottages) with a pool and surrounded by vineyards and olive groves.
 Dinner is at the hotel's fine restaurant.
 (Lunch/dinner)

 This morning we walk south of the town following trails along the coast passing a number of medieval lookout towers and the lighthouse that marks the eastern most point of Italy.
 After stopping for a coffee in a strategically placed ‘agriturismo’, we’ll continue on down the coast to a lovely small bay, where you can a swim before a delicious buffet lunch.
 (13 kms, 4 hrs, grade 3).
 We’ll be given a lift back to our base, where the rest of the afternoon and evening are free.
 (Lunch)

-We’ll regroup in the evening for a lovely fish dinner in the town's best restaurant (the female chef was voted 'best young chef' in Puglia last year).
+We’ll regroup in the evening for a lovely fish dinner in the town's best restaurant (the female chef was voted 'best young chef' in Puglia in 2015).
 (Lunch/dinner)

-This morning we leave our base and head across the peninsula to Puglia's oldest national park, following for a lovely walk along the Ionian Sea, stopping for a swim and a light lunch (6 kms, 2.5 hrs, grade 1).
-We then drive to Lecce, the 'Florence of the south', 40 minutes north.
+After lunch, we carry on to Lecce, the 'Florence of the south'.
 Our accommodation is in a classic 5-star hotel in the pedestrian centre of the town.
 The evening is free.
+(Lunch)

-Today we will spend the morning exploring the centre of this elegant city, taking a guided tour with visits to the atelier of one of city's master craftsmen: a cartapesta workshop and an extra ordinary private museum.
+Today we will spend the morning exploring the centre of this elegant city, with a guided walk around the beautiful centre and finishing at an extraordinary private museum.
 The afternoon is free.
 In the evening we will have dinner in a small traditional restaurant in the heart of the old town, specialising in 'Leccese' cuisine.
 (Dinner)

 After breakfast, we'll be transferred back to Bari, which is well connected by air, rail and road to the rest of Italy and Europe.